Fashion designer Kate Spade found dead in her New York apartment

 Breaking News Emails

-Kate Spade, the world-famous fashion designer whose namesake brand is synonymous with cheerful luxury, was found dead in her New York City apartment on Tuesday morning, a senior law enforcement official with direct knowledge of the matter said.
-She was 55.
+Kate Spade, the world-renowned fashion designer whose namesake brand is synonymous with cheerful luxury, was found dead Tuesday in her New York City apartment, police said.

-Her death is being investigated as an apparent suicide, four senior law enforcement officials said.
-It appeared she hanged herself with a scarf, sources told NBC New York.
+The 55-year-old's body was discovered by a housekeeper at her Park Avenue home, and it appears that she hanged herself from a door with a scarf, sources told NBC New York.

+"There was a suicide note left at the scene," NYPD Chief of Detectives Dermot Shea said at a news briefing.
+"Not going to get into the contents of that note.
+That appears to be the sum total of what it is at this point, but we still have detectives on the scene."

 Spade launched a line of chic handbags in the early 1990s that became a global sensation, turning her company, Kate Spade New York, into a retail powerhouse with over 140 shops and outlet stores across the United States.

-The handbags that bore her company's iconic logo put a contemporary spin on the classic elegance of American style icons like Audrey Hepburn and Jackie Kennedy.
-The designs were hailed as simple yet sophisticated, setting a brightly-colored and preppy fashion template for women around the world.
+The bags that bore her company's iconic logo put a contemporary spin on the classic elegance of American style icons like Audrey Hepburn and Jackie Kennedy.
+The designs were hailed as simple yet sophisticated, setting a brightly colored and preppy fashion template for women around the world.

 "I grew up in the Midwest, where you have to have [a fashion item] because you like it, not because you're supposed to have it," Spade told The Associated Press in 2004.